MadeleineGriggs/CBC-scraper/README.md

 # Reddit-scraper
-A web scraper for reddit built using Cheerio, Axios, Mongoose and Express.
+A web scraper for the local CBC news built using Cheerio, Axios, Mongoose and Express.